nemosupremo/vault-gatekeeper/README.md

 You may wish to supply VGM with a token whose permissions are narrowly restricted.
 The token needs at least the following permissions:

-     # This will give VGM permission to create tokens for named Vault roles only.
+     # This will give VGM permission to create tokens with any subset of policies of its own token.
-     path "auth/token/create/*" {
+     path "auth/token/create" {
         capabilities = ["create","update"]
      }